While U.S. struggles to roll out coronavirus contact tracing, Germany has been doing it from the start

 The man’s daughter, whom he says he has seen only while wearing a mask and at a distance, is not designated at risk.

 The whole conversation lasts just over 10 minutes.
-It’s a simple case, but that’s been normal since social distancing restrictions, health workers here say.
+It’s a simple case, but that’s been normal since social distancing restrictions were implemented, health workers here say.
 Someone from the health department will call him daily to check in on his symptoms.

 Germany’s trace-and-quarantine approach is by no means flawless.
 In about 65 percent of the cases here, health authorities have no idea how a person was infected.
 Asymptomatic carriers are no doubt falling through the cracks.